Configuring the Timeline

 Taken together, the set of time units, header labels, and gridlines applied to a timeline is called the timeline configuration.
 There are five built-in configurations: years, quarters, months, weeks, and days, and you can create and customize your own, as described below.

-You can freely switch between configurations; just use the Units pop-up menu on the toolbar, or the pop-up menu within the Timeline Inspector.
+You can freely switch between configurations; just use the Timeline pop-up menu on the toolbar or the pop-up menu within the Timeline Inspector.
 This adjusts your timeline’s presentation, but doesn’t alter any of your events or their actual dates.

 How Time is Laid Out Horizontally